kestra-io/docs/content/docs/06.enterprise/apps.md

 ### Expiration Date

-Use an expiration date when you want to make the app available only up to a specific date known ahead of time.
-For example, if you want to collect ideas for a birthday voucher, you can set the app to expire on the birthday date.
-After the expiration date, the app will no longer be accessible.
+Set an expiration date when you know exactly how long the app should be available.
+For example, if you’re collecting ideas for a birthday voucher, you can have the app expire on the birthday.
+Once the date passes, the app will no longer be accessible.

 ### Time-to-Live (TTL)

-Use a time-to-live (TTL) when you want to make the app available for a specific period of time.
-For example, if you want to collect feedback on a new feature, you can set the app to expire 30 days after creating the app.
-After the TTL expires, the app will no longer be accessible.
+Use a time-to-live (TTL) when you want the app to be available for a specific period, but not tied to a particular date.
+For example, if you’re collecting feedback on a new feature, you can set the app to expire 30 days after it’s created.
+Once the TTL expires, the app will be inaccessible.

-### Limit on Submissions
+### Submission Limit

-Use a limit on submissions when you want to restrict the number of submissions the app can receive.
-For example, if you want to collect the first 100 responses to a survey, you can set the app to accept only 100 submissions.
-After the limit is reached, the app URL will no longer be accessible.
+Set a submission limit when you want to restrict the total number of responses the app can accept.
+For example, if you’re collecting survey responses and only need the first 100, you can limit the app to 100 submissions.
+After reaching the limit, the app URL will no longer work.

 ---

 ## On Submit Actions

-After a user submits a request using the app, you can choose what action to take next.
-You can display a text message, display the outputs of the execution, or redirect the user to a specific URL.
+After a user submits a request through the app, you can define what happens next.
+You have the option to display a message, show the outputs from the workflow execution, or redirect the user to a specific URL.
 Let's explore each of these options.

 ### Display Text

-Use the `DISPLAY_TEXT` action when you want to show a text message to the user after they submit the request.
-For example, you can show a message like "Thank you for your submission.
-Your request is now being processed."
-This is the default action.
+Use `DISPLAY_TEXT` when you want to show a message right after the user submits the request.
+For example, you could display something like “Thank you for your submission.
+Your request is now being processed.”
+This is the default option.

 ### Display Outputs

-Use the `DISPLAY_OUTPUTS` action when you want to show the flow outputs generated in the execution.
-For example, if the execution generates a CSV file, user will be able to preview and download the file after submission.
-If the execution takes a while to complete, you will see a loading animation along with a message "Please don't close this window.
-The results will be displayed as soon as the processing is complete."
+Choose `DISPLAY_OUTPUTS` to show the flow’s outputs after the request is processed.
+For example, if the workflow generates a CSV file, the user will be able to preview and download it.
+If the execution takes some time, they’ll see a loading animation along with a message like “Please don’t close this window.
+The results will be displayed once processing is complete.”

-### Redirect To URL
+### **Redirect to URL

-Use the `REDIRECT_TO` action when you want to redirect the user to a specific URL after they submit the request.
-For example, you can redirect the user to a "Thank you" page on your website.
-This is useful when you want to show a custom confirmation page after the user submits the request.
+Use `REDIRECT_TO` when you want to send the user to a specific URL after they submit their request.
+For example, you could redirect them to a custom “Thank you” page on your website.
+This is useful when you want to show a branded or custom confirmation page.

 ---